AbdulDD/Machine-Learning-portfolio/README.md

 - [x] Diagnosis of Disease using Random Forest: Tree Ensemble
 - [x] Exploratory Data Analysis of Pakistan Largest E-commerce Dataset
 - [x] A simple introduction to Linear Regression
-- [ ] Comparative study of different State-of-Art model for Rain Fall Predcition of on locally available dataset
+- [ ] Comparative study of different State-of-Art models for Rain Fall Predcition on locally available dataset